miyako/tree-sitter-fourd/README.md

 The block body is SQL, with 4D interpolations (`:$var`, `<<$var>>`, `[Table]Field`) embedded in it. `SQL EXECUTE("...")` passes SQL as a string instead.

+**`End SQL` must be alone on its line [reported]** — not even a trailing comment is permitted.
+This turns out to be a gift rather than a restriction: see §4.8.

 ---